jordivandooren/incubator-superset/docs/installation.rst

 -------------

 Superset is designed to be highly available.
-It is "cloud-native" as it has been designed scale out in large, distributed environments, and works well inside containers.
+It is "cloud-native" as it has been designed to scale out in large, distributed environments, and works well inside containers.
 While you can easily
 test drive Superset on a modest setup or simply on your laptop,